 If you use certificate authentication, users must have values for userPrincipalName and email address attributes.

 - In the administration console, click the Identity & Access Management tab.

 - In the Directories page, click Add Directory and select Add LDAP Directory.

 - Enter the required information in the Add LDAP Directory page.

 A name for the VMware Identity Manager directory.

 Directory Sync and Authentication

-A connector component is always available with the VMware Identity Manager service by default.
+In an on-premises VMware Identity Manager installation, a connector component is always embedded in the VMware Identity Manager service by default.
 This connector appears in the drop-down list.
-If you install multiple VMware Identity Manager appliances for high availability, the connector component of each appears in the list.
+If you install multiple VMware Identity Manager instances for high availability, the connector component of each appears in the list.